Your brain is one of the most intricate, complex and fascinating elements of the universe.

 As a result, the electrical fields are more likely to spread into various directions and cancel out instead of projecting in a stable way towards the scalp surface – even if hundreds of thousands of neurons in these deeper regions show synchronized activity.

-To record electrical activity generated by the brain, EEG researchers don’t have to open skulls to place sensors.
-Thankfully, it‘s much easier than that – they simply record the electrical data from sensors placed at the scalp surface, so-called electrodes.
-Applied first to humans in the 1920s by German neurologist Hans Berger (Jung & Berger, 1979), EEG is a non-expensive, non-invasive and completely passive recording technique.
+To record electrical activity generated by the brain, EEG researchers don’t have to open skulls to place sensors (although that does happen too).
+Thankfully, it can be much easier than that – they simply record the electrical data from sensors (electrodes) placed at the scalp surface.
+First applied to humans in the 1920s by German neurologist Hans Berger (Jung & Berger, 1979), EEG is an inexpensive, non-invasive, and completely passive recording technique.

 EEG has several benefits compared to other imaging techniques or pure behavioral observations.
-The most central benefit of EEG is its excellent time resolution, that is, it can take hundreds to thousands of snapshots of electrical activity across multiple sensors within a single second.
+The most central benefit of EEG is its excellent time resolution, that is, it can take hundreds to thousands of snapshots of electrical activity from multiple electrodes within a single second.
 This renders EEG an ideal technology to study the precise time-course of cognitive and emotional processing underlying behavior.

-In contrast to other physiological recordings (such as GSR) which often require only a single sensor, EEG recordings are done with electrode arrays, comprising various sensor numbers ranging from 10 to 500 electrodes, depending on the scope of the experiment.
-For faster application, EEG electrodes are mounted in elastic caps, meshes or rigid grids, ensuring that the data can be collected from identical scalp positions across sessions or respondents.
+In contrast to other physiological recordings (such as EDA/GSR) which often require only a couple of electrodes, EEG recordings are done with electrode arrays, comprising various sensor numbers ranging from 10 to 500+ electrodes, depending on the scope of the experiment.
+For faster application, EEG electrodes are mounted in elastic caps, meshes, or rigid grids, ensuring that the data can be collected from identical scalp positions across sessions or respondents.

 Once the data is amplified, it can be displayed as a time series of voltage values.
-100 years ago the EEG time course was plot on paper.
-While EEG recordings in clinical environments are often still paper-based, EEG systems in academic and commercial show the data as continuous flow of voltages on a computer screen.
+100 years ago the EEG time course was plotted on paper.
+While EEG recordings in clinical environments are sometimes still paper-based, almost all EEG systems in academic and commercial research show the data as continuous flow of voltages on a computer screen.

 EEG compared to other brain imaging techniques:

-- Functional Magnetic Resonance Imaging (fMRI) measures changes in blood flow associated with neural activity.
+- Functional Magnetic Resonance Imaging (fMRI) measures changes in blood flow which is associated with changes in neural activity.
 Increased neural firing requires oxygen, which is delivered by blood, and the magnetic properties of oxygenated blood are different from those of non-oxygenated blood.
-This property is measured by fMRI as a distortion of the magnetic field generated by protons. fMRI has excellent spatial resolution while at the same time lacking the time resolution of EEG.
+This property is measured by fMRI as a distortion of the magnetic field generated by hydrogen protons. fMRI has excellent spatial resolution while at the same time lacking the time resolution of EEG.

-- Positron emission tomography (PET) is an invasive nuclear imaging technique based on gamma radiation of a decay which is inserted into the body of the respondent.
+- Positron emission tomography (PET) is a nuclear imaging technique based on gamma radiation caused by decaying radionuclides which are inserted into the body of the respondent.
 With PET, you can monitor metabolic activity (for example, glucose metabolism) of neurons during cognitive activity.
 While PET scans are much more robust towards motion artifacts, they are lacking the high time resolution of EEG recordings.

 EEG rhythms and oscillations

 You have already learned that cortical activity is associated with postsynaptic potentials of neurons.
 Of course, the postsynaptic potential of a single neuron is too small to be detected.
-However, if postsynaptic potentials occur at the same time and in synchrony for hundreds of thousands of similarly oriented neurons, they sum up and generate an electric field, which is propagated at nearly the speed of light throughout brain tissue and skull.
+However, if postsynaptic potentials occur at the same time and in synchrony for hundreds of thousands of similarly oriented neurons, they sum up and generate an electric field, which is rapidly propagated throughout brain tissue and skull.
 Eventually, it can be measured from the scalp.

-Think of this as an audience applauding after an concert.
+Think of this as an audience applauding.
 At first everyone claps in their own rhythm, causing white noise without any observable pattern.
 After a short while, however, the audience gets in sync – all of a sudden everyone is clapping at the same time, in the same rhythm.
 This synchronized clapping is much louder than the white noise a few minutes ago.
 At a certain point in time, the synchronization will fade.

 Irrespective of whether it’s neural activity, the clapping of a crowd or the rumbling of an earthquake, all of these phenomena occur because of a synchronization of oscillation patterns.

 First discovered by Hans Berger in 1929, alpha is defined as rhythmic oscillatory activity within the frequency range of 8 – 12 Hz (Niedermeyer & da Silva, 2012).
-Alpha is generated in posterior cortical sites, including occipital, parietal and posterior temporal brain regions.
 Alpha waves have several functional correlates reflecting sensory, motor and memory functions.
 You can see increased levels of alpha band power during mental and physical relaxation with eyes closed.
 By contrast, alpha power is reduced, or suppressed, during mental or bodily activity with eyes open.
 Alpha suppression constitutes a valid signature of states of mental activity and engagement, for example during focused attention towards any type of stimulus (Pfurtscheller & Aranibar, 1977).
 You could also say that alpha suppression indicates that your brain is gearing up to pick up information from various senses, coordinating attentional resources and focusing on what really matters in that particular moment.

 Oscillations within the 12 – 25 Hz range are commonly referred to as beta band activity (Niedermeyer & da Silva, 2012).
 This frequency is generated both in posterior and frontal regions.
 Active, busy or anxious thinking and active concentration are generally known to correlate with higher beta power.
 Over central cortex (along the motor strip), beta power becomes stronger as we plan or execute movements, particularly when reaching or grasping requires fine finger movements and focused attention.
 Interestingly, this increase in beta power is also noticeable as we observe others’ bodily movements.
 Our brain seemingly mimics the limb movements of others, indicating that there is an intricate “mirror neuron system” in our brain which is coordinated by beta frequencies (Zhang et al., 2008).